Cultural Monuments of Tibet Michael Henss, Prestel; Box edition (November 12, 2014) A Review

 Weighing more than five kilograms Henss’ masterpiece is certainly too hefty a tome to lug around on a trip.
 Yet this is no mere guidebook but a vehicle in itself to transport the exile-bound Tibetan on a virtual pilgrimage of his cultural heritage.
 One reviewer writes “Imagine a book that takes you from valley to valley, place to place and monument to monument in the regions of Central Tibet,” and I absolutely agree.
 These two volumes were a magical experience for me.
 We Tibetans owe khewang Michael Henss a tremendous debt of gratitude for his astonishing lifework.

 This Losar instead of giving a present of money to your children or relatives I think these two beautifully illustrated volumes would make an ultimate cultural gift –– and they are only US$ 213 on Amazon.
 Perhaps you could buy the books for your parents or your gyenla and then sit down with them and ask about the places in the book they might have visited in the past.
 In fact I think every Tibetan should own a copy of the Cultural Monuments and dip into it whenever possible, instead of turning on the news (what’s there to watch anyway?) or scrolling through Facebook or Instagram.

-Remembering Tibet, in every precious detail, in every way we can possible, should be the first fundamental undertaking of our common struggle.
+Remembering Tibet, in every precious detail, in every way we can possibly, should be the first fundamental undertaking of our common struggle.
 If we can just do that, then Tibet will always be ours.
 It will never be part of China.